Skin Tag Removal

 What are skin tags?

 Skin tags, also known as acrochordons, are benign skin lesions that can grow on areas of the body where the skin is constantly rubbing together, including the armpits, neck folds, groin, breasts, eyelids, and buttocks.
 Often ranging in size from two millimeters to one centimeter, these skin lesions are composed of collagen and blood vessels and surrounded by soft skin tissue.
 Sometimes, they hang from the affected area by a thin stalk of skin tissue and are usually flesh-colored or a little darker.
 Skin tags may form individually, but they often appear in clusters.
-While these skin growths are harmless, meaning they are not indicative of skin cancer, they can form in highly visible areas, causing patients to want them removed for cosmetic reasons.
+While these skin growths are harmless, meaning they are not indicative of skin cancer, they can form in highly visible areas, prompting patients to seek removal for cosmetic reasons.
 Some patients may find skin tags itchy and irritating when they rub against clothing.

 NeckAcrochordons By Jmarchn – Own work, CC BY-SA 3.0